 Net position is an indicator of the financial health of an organization.
 Increases in net position over time indicate that the financial condition is improving, while decreases in net position over time signify a declining financial condition.
-A comparative summary of the financial condition of the District as of September 30, 2022 and 2021 is presented below.
-The September 30, 2021 balances have been restated to exclude the assets, liabilities, and net position of the Jess Parrish Medical Foundation (the "Foundation") and includes reclassifications to conform to the 2022 presentation.
+A comparative summary of the financial condition of the District as of September 30, 2023 and 2022 is presented below.
+The September 30, 2022 balances have been restated for the adoption of new accounting standard related to subscription-based information technology arrangements and reclassifications to conform to the 2023 presentation.
 Refer to footnote 1 of the financial statements for further discussion on the restatement.